bbgit/bbgit.github.io/README.md

-### Conditions as of September 1, 2025 at 4:25:28 PM CDT
+### Conditions as of September 1, 2025 at 4:30:48 PM CDT

 Temperature: 78.70 &deg;F

 Feels like: 78.70 &deg;F

-Humidity: 62%
+Humidity: 60%

-Wind Direction: S
+Wind Direction: NW

 Windspeed: 0.0 mph